 Q: Do you believe that your age allows you to better understand the challenges and concerns that students in your district face?

-A: When I was first elected, I still had that connection to the students, so I could offer first-hand experience of what was going on in the classroom.
-I became the person on the board that other board members and the superintendent could go to acquire more information concerning the students’ experiences in the classroom, and whether that’s the student’s experience socially or academically.
+A: When I was first elected, I still had that connection to the students, so I could offer a first-hand experience of what was going on in the classroom.
+I became the person on the board that other board members and the superintendent could go to acquire more information concerning the students’ experiences in the classroom, whether that’s socially or academically.

 Q: Much of your platform has focused on expanding and refining mental health services in the public school system.
 What was the state of mental health services available to students prior to your election?